-This study was a survey research.
-Primary data were used for the study.
-Questionnaires were distributed to residents of 100 buildings within the residential district areas of Lagos Island.
-The buildings were selected from 11 streets, which are Tokunbo, Bamgbose, Mobolaji Bank Anthony, Campbell, Kakawa, Campos, Odunlami, Glover, Igbosere, Joseph and St Catholic Mission Streets.
-The buildings were selected randomly.
-Out of the 100 questionnaires distributed in these buildings, 77 returned valid for further analyses.
-In addition, the use of photographic material and observation schedule were used to carry out the survey.
-100 questionnaires were retrieved, processed and analysed using descriptive statistical analytical methods with the use of statistical package for social science (SPSS) Version 21 for windows.
+This study used survey method to derive its data, which were primary data.
+Questionnaires were distributed to residents of 100 buildings within the residential district areas of Lagos Island, with one representative for each building.
+The study took place between February and March 2017, it was administered and retrieved by hand.
+The buildings were randomly selected from 11 streets, which are Tokunbo, Bamgbose, Mobolaji Bank Anthony, Campbell, Kakawa, Campos, Odunlami, Glover, Igbosere, Joseph and St Catholic Mission Streets of Lagos Island.
+The questionnaire was sectioned into two parts.
+First to collect data on the respondents profile and their relationship with the building and the other part of the questionnaire collected data on the building characteristics.
+Out of the 100 questionnaires distributed in these buildings, 77 were returned valid for further analyses.
+In addition to the research instrument of the questionnaire, photographic material and observation schedule were used to carry out the survey.
+The data were processed and analysed using descriptive statistical analytical methods with the use of statistical package for social science (SPSS) software.